Yaser-Amiri/abghand/README.md

 # Abghand
-Just another simple HTTP and HTTPS proxy.
+Just another simple TCP proxy that works on HTTP and HTTPS flows.

 To use Abghand, first you need to send your traffic to Abghand by setting DNS records in `/etc/hosts`.
 Then define the domains Abghand should proxy their traffic in the config file.